Border bases and order ideals: a polyhedral characterization: Complexity of finding maximum weight order ideals

+So far we did not include the additional requirements as specified by the order ideal polytope (see \eqref{eq:OrderIdealPolytope}), in order to obtain order ideals that do actually support a border basis of the ideal $I$ under consideration.
+We will now show that when including these additional requirements, the problem of computing an order ideal of maximum weight becomes \NP-hard.
+In \cite[Discussion after Definition 3.2]{hochbaum2000performance} it was indicated that determining a maximum weight order ideal of a pre-defined size is \NP-hard by a reduction from MaxClique, however this is different from our problem, as we have additional constraints coming from the dimension of the factor spaces of the ideal (see constraints~\eqref{eq:equiSteinitz}).

-We will show the \NP-hardness of finding an order ideal that supports a border basis with maximum score by a reduction from the \nameref{pr:kClique} problem.
-The latter is well known to be \NP-complete (see, e.g., \cite{garey1979cai}).
-Given a graph $\Gamma = (V,E)$, recall that a \emph{clique} $C$ is a subset of $V$ such that for all distinct $u,v \in C$ we have $(u,v) \in E$.
+We will show \NP-hardness by a reduction from the \problemref{pr:kClique} problem, which is well known to be \NP-complete (see, e.g., \cite{garey1979cai} or \cite[GT22]{crescenzi-compendium}).
+Given an undirected simple graph $\Gamma = (V,E)$, recall that a \emph{clique} $C$ is a subset of $V$ such that for all distinct $u,v \in C$ we have $(u,v) \in E$.
+We consider the decision problem:

-\begin{problem}{$k$-Clique} Let $\Gamma = (V,E)$ be a graph.
-Determine whether $\Gamma$ contains a clique $C$ of size $k$. \end{problem}
+\begin{problem}[$k$-Clique] Let $\Gamma = (V,E)$ be an undirected simple graph.
+Decide whether $\Gamma$ contains a clique $C$ of size $k$. \end{problem}